SAP-samples/cloud-mdk-tutorial-samples/5-Brand-Your-Customized-App-with-Mobile-Development-Kit-SDK/README.md

-# Brand Your Customized App with Mobile Development Kit SDK
+# Brand Your Customized App with mobile development kit SDK

 Explore the mobile development kit SDK and build a custom Android/iOS client, enable push notifications, and create extensions.